 - recognises the need to accept one’s stammer at some level, in order to facilitate speech and/or attitudinal change

-- is nationally recognised as empowering people to speak more easily.
+- is nationally recognised as empowering people to manage their stammering more easily.
 We judge this based on a number of factors including an organisation’s track record over time, peer reviews and feedback.

-If you would like your service to be included here, contact firstname.lastname@example.org and we will send you a form to complete.
-All services will be reviewed by our Service Panel, which includes the BSA Service Director.
+If you would like your service to be included here, please download our Guidelines for inclusion of therapy approach document by clicking here.
+The guide explains our criteria for including a therapy approach and/or course on our website and tells you what to do next.
+All requests will be reviewed by our Service Panel, which includes the BSA Service Director.